Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/redpanda/quickstart-redpanda-serverless/README.md

       - topic_mapping=map.${topic}.to
     ...
     ```
-  - Aaption of [`adapters.xml`](./adapters.xml) to include thw following:
+  - Aaption of [`adapters.xml`](./adapters.xml) to include thw following changes:
-    - New Kafka cluster address (retrieved from the environment variable `bootstrap_server`):
+    - Update of the parameter `bootstrap.servers` to the environment variable `bootstrap_server`:
       ```xml
       <param name="bootstrap.servers">$env.bootstrap_server</param>
       ```

-    - Encryption settings:
+    - Configuration of the encryption settings:
       ```xml
       <param name="encryption.enable">true</param>
       <param name="encryption.protocol">TLSv1.2</param>
       <param name="encryption.hostname.verification.enable">true</param>
       ```

-    - Authentication settings, with the credentials retrieved from environment variables `username` and `password`:
+    - Configuration of the authentication settings, with the credentials retrieved from environment variables `username` and `password`:
       ```xml
       <param name="authentication.enable">true</param>
       <param name="authentication.mechanism">SCRAM-SHA-256</param>
       <param name="authentication.username">$env.username</param>
       <param name="authentication.password">$env.password</param>
       ```

-    - Parameter `map.<topic>.to`, built from env variable `topic_mapping` (which in turn is composed from env variable `topic`)
+    - Update of the parameter `map.<topic>.to` to the environment variable `topic_mapping` (which in turn is composed from env variable `topic`)
       ```xml
       <param name="$env.topic_mapping">item-template.stock</param>
       ```

 - _producer_:
-   - Setting of the parameter `--boostrap-servers` from the environment variable `bootstrap_server`
+   - Update of the parameter `--boostrap-servers` from the environment variable `bootstrap_server`
-   - Setting of the parameter `--topic` from the environment variable `topic`
+   - Update of the parameter `--topic` from the environment variable `topic`
    - Provisioning of the `producer.properties` configuration file to enable `SASL/SCRAM` over TLS, with username and password retrieved from the environment variables `username` and `password`:

    ```yaml